 Published each Tuesday of the school week during Fall and Winter semesters, the Et Cetera is Regent College's weekly student paper.
 It provides a window into College life and a space in which ideas can be generated, dialogue can be fostered, and community renewed.
 Submissions are welcome from students old and new.

 We recognize the need to celebrate together as a community.
-And so we make sure that during significant times of the year like Christmas we create a space in which the students of Regent, along with the other community members like staff and faculty—and of course their families—can join together in celebration.
+At significant points in the year, we provide times in which students, along with other community members like staff and faculty—and of course their families—can join together in celebration.
 Highlights include Sing and Swing at Christmastime, and L’Chaim at the end of the school year.
 We also arrange smaller events, like lunchtime concerts in the atrium.
 View calendar.

-The RCSA consists of up to 12 members, including a paid executive committee and a committee of willing volunteers.
+The council consists of up to 12 members, including a paid executive committee and a committee of willing volunteers.

-Responsible for overseeing the operation of the whole structure of the RCSA, the Student President manages the Executive Committee (made up of the president and the three VPs) and the Student Council.
-The role of the president is to lead the student body and represent it to the staff, faculty, and Board of Governors.
+Responsible for overseeing the operation of the whole structure of the RCSA, the president manages the Executive Committee (made up of the president and the three VPs) and the Student Council.
+The role of the president is to lead the student body and represent it to the staff, faculty, Senate, and Board of Governors.